TroyFoote/Javascript_Belly_Button_Biodiversity_Analysis/README.md

 7. Deploy your app to a free static page hosting service such as GitHub pages.

+### Dependencies

+* JavaScript
+* HTML
+* Json
+* Plotly
+* D3

 ##### see my GitHub page here
 https://troyfoote.github.io/belly_button_challenge/

+### References
+Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/